Corporate behaviour

 Corporate behaviour is the actions of a company or group who are acting as a single body.
 It defines the company's ethical strategies and describes the image of the company.
+Studies on corporate behaviour show the link between corporate communication and the formation of its identity.

 Role

 Not only does corporate behaviour play various roles within different areas of a business, it also enables businesses to overcome any problems they may face.
 For example, due to an increase in globalisation, language barriers are likely to increase for organisations creating major problems as day-to-day business may be disrupted.
 Corporate behaviour enables managers to overcome this problem by improving flexibility.
 Also, many businesses are struggling to remain competitive in terms of quality and productivity due to intense competition within markets.
 However, corporate behaviour is able to fix this issue by allowing managers to empower their employees as they are the ones who are able to make a change.

 Positive corporate behaviour can result in employees feeling happy and content at work providing their best outcome.
 This is beneficial for management as it could lead to effective teams being created thus resulting in innovative ideas which is beneficial for the business.
 It also helps to decrease labour turnover enabling the organisation to retain its most valuable employees.